ClimateWest Forum: Climate Resilient Futures

 ClimateWest’s work occurs on the traditional land of Treaties 1 through 8, and 10.
 This area includes many Indigenous Nations.
 The ClimateWest office is located on Treaty 1 Territory, the historic meeting place of the Anishinaabeg, Cree, Inninewuk, Anishininiwag, Dakota and Dene, and the Homeland of the Métis Nations.

-The ClimateWest 2025 Forum is being held on Treaty 6 Territory, the traditional lands of the Cree, Saulteaux, Dene, Dakota, Lakota, Nakota, and the Homeland of the Métis people.
+The ClimateWest 2025 Forum was held on Treaty 6 Territory, the traditional lands of the Cree, Saulteaux, Dene, Dakota, Lakota, Nakota, and the Homeland of the Métis people.

 We reaffirm our relationship to the land and with one another, and we are committed to move forward in partnership with Indigenous Nations in the spirit of reconciliation and collaboration.
 We encourage all attendees to learn more about the traditional territories where they live and work, reflect on their responsibilities to the land and its people, and take meaningful action toward reconciliation.